ngunq/c98_exam/README.md

 ### Requirement 2
 - Using Terraform to provision infrastructure on AWS
+    - Launching a AWS VPC
+    - Config AWS Security Group only allow port 22 (for SSH) and 3000 (port API access)
 - Using Ansible to configure AWS EC2 instance and deploy REST API
 - Using Github Action for CI/CD